-Good News: Every student will start the class with a 4.0!
+Good News: Every student will start the class with a 4.0 as long as you complete the Kickstarter survey!
 I am giving everyone 1% of the grades free.
 I call this a Kickstarter point.

 The following grading scale is for the remaining 99% of the final assessed grade in the class: